4hellboy4/notimy/README.md

 ## Full Description
-[Documentation](https://drive.google.com/file/d/1jqmHYMLrdLI2dPLlEEG1nY4og2PO_3o0/view?usp=share_link) - link to the more detailed description of the app, including technical details and the step-by-step guide on how to use it
+[Documentation](https://drive.google.com/file/d/1jqmHYMLrdLI2dPLlEEG1nY4og2PO_3o0/view?usp=share_link) - link to the more detailed description of the app, including technical details and the step-by-step guide on how to use it.

 ## Comparison Table
 To conclude that our app is in demand we made a comparison table with existing alternatives and showed pros and cons of each solution.